iamdevlinph/react-redux-saga-ducks-boilerplate/README.md

 # React-Redux-Saga-Ducks Boilerplate
 A react, redux, redux-saga, ducks pattern boilerplate.
-[Demo](https://iamdevlinph.github.io/react-redux-saga-ducks-boilerplate/)
+To be used as a starter kit for future projects.
+[Demo](https://iamdevlinph.github.io/react-redux-saga-ducks-boilerplate/).

 # Includes
 * React v16